rebeccaem/enriched-glv/README.md

 The steps to run the code are as follows:
 ```
+python3 inputs/interaction-matrix.py
+./bin/gen_data
 rm -r outputData
-./bin/zika_ip inputs/mhInput.inp
+./bin/glv_plus inputs/mhInput.inp
 ```
+The first creates the interaction matrix $A$, the random vector $b$, and outputs the files info.txt and matrix.txt.

+The second generates data based on the information given above.

-Remove or move existing 'outputData' directory.
-This directory is created during the inverse problem.
-'mhInput.inp' is an input file for QUESO.
+The third removes existing 'outputData' directory (of course, alternatively you can just rename this to save results).
+This directory is created during the inverse problem.  'mhInput.inp' is an input file for QUESO.

+The fourth runs the inverse problem according to the queso inputs in the mhInput.inp.

 To plot the time series results:
 ```